tbenthompson/anti_forgetful/README.md

 anti_forgetful awscfg
 ```

 This tells the launcher to use `awscfg.py` as your configuration file and starts to build your instance.
-It'll take a few minutes on a free `t2.micro` instance.
-After a few
+It'll take a few minutes on a free `t2.micro` instance and will eventually launch a Jupyter notebook that is viewable on your local machine at [http://localhost:8888/](http://localhost:8888/) via a ssh tunnel.

+(Note: you specify configuration files **without** the .py at the end.)

 # So how do I write on of these configuration files!